Spine Surgery in Thailand Your guide to cost, top specialists & hospitals

 When Is Revision Surgery Needed?

 Revision may be considered for non-union (pseudarthrosis), recurrent disc herniation, hardware failure, or new symptoms from adjacent segment degeneration.
-Non-union occurs in 5–10% of fusion cases and is minimised by using modern instrumentation, bone graft substitutes, and following activity restrictions during healing.
-Recurrent disc herniation affects 5–10% of microdiscectomy patients over their lifetime.
+Non-union occurs in a minority of fusion cases and is minimised by using modern instrumentation, bone graft substitutes, and following activity restrictions during healing.
+Recurrent disc herniation affects a minority of microdiscectomy patients over their lifetime.
 Your surgeon discusses these possibilities and their management before the initial procedure.

 Planning Your Trip to Thailand for Spine Surgery